maziarraissi/PINNs/docs/index.md

 We introduce physics informed neural networks -- neural networks that are trained to solve supervised learning tasks while respecting any given law of physics described by general nonlinear [partial differential equations](https://en.wikipedia.org/wiki/Partial_differential_equation).
 We present our developments in the context of solving two main classes of problems: [data-driven solution](https://arxiv.org/abs/1711.10561) and [data-driven discovery](https://arxiv.org/abs/1711.10566) of partial differential equations.
 Depending on the nature and arrangement of the available data, we devise two distinct classes of algorithms, namely continuous time and discrete time models.
 The resulting neural networks form a new class of data-efficient universal function approximators that naturally encode any underlying physical laws as prior information.
 In the first part, we demonstrate how these networks can be used to [infer solutions to partial differential equations](https://arxiv.org/abs/1703.10230), and obtain physics-informed surrogate models that are fully differentiable with respect to all input coordinates and free parameters.
 In the second part, we focus on the problem of [data-driven discovery of partial differential equations](https://arxiv.org/abs/1708.00588).

+* * * * *

+**Acknowledgements**

+This work received support by the DARPA EQUiPS grant N66001-15-2-4055 and the AFOSR grant FA9550-17-1-0013.
+All data and codes are publicly available on [GitHub](https://github.com/maziarraissi/PINNs).

 * * * * * *
 ### Data-driven Solutions of Nonlinear Partial Differential Equations